rabbanyk/complexdatalabmcgill.github.io/_posts/2020-06-10-post-kellin-kdd.md

 Limitations: some other types of information (diffusion, domain/article features, etc.) are not used.
 They note GloVe’s optimal performance, among embedding methods, may be because data has similarities to Wikipedia, the corpus on which GloVe is trained, so more varied data would be helpful.

-Potential Uses: great ideas in combining different tweets’ content.
-Likely applicable to other combinations.

 **Detection of Topical Influence in Social Networks via Granger-Causal Inference: A Twitter Case Study (ASONAM long)**